scottjparry/scottjparry.github.io/index.md

 ---
-layout: home
+layout: single
-nav_order: 1
+permalink: /
 ---

-# 🐙 Welcome to ParryBytes.cloud
+🐙 Welcome to ParryBytes.cloud

-**Cybersecurity, with less doom and gloom and more “Ah, I get it now!”**
+Cybersecurity, with less doom and gloom and more “Ah, I get it now!” ~ Scott Parry

 Dive into a space where cloud security meets clarity.
 At ParryBytes.cloud, we explore the depths of cybersecurity, making complex concepts accessible and engaging.

 # 🌊 Explore Our Depths

-[Echoes from the Deep](./pages/Echoes_From_The_Deep): Strategic insights and overarching trends in cloud security.
+[Echoes from the Deep](https://parrybytes.cloud/categories/#snorkelling): Strategic insights and overarching trends in cloud security.

-[Snorkelling](./pages/Snorkelling/): Practical, real-world guidance and applied case studies.
+[Snorkelling]((https://parrybytes.cloud/categories/#snorkelling)): Practical, real-world guidance and applied case studies.

 [Deep Dives](./pages/Deep_Dives/): In-depth technical explorations and detailed analyses.